xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

   <cr>
 ```

-Note that replacing interface "X" with "Y" will also cause sub-interfaces hosted under "X" (e.g. "X.abc", "X.def") to also be replaced
+Note that replacing interface "X" with "Y" will also cause sub-interfaces hosted under "X" (e.g. interface "X.abc", "X.def") to also be replaced with "Y"
-Example: replace Gig0/0/0/1 with Gig0/0/0/11 would cause sub-interface Gig0/0/0/1.100 to be replaced to Gig0/0/0/11.100
+Example: replace Gig0/0/0/1 with Gig0/0/0/2 would cause sub-interface Gig0/0/0/1.100 to be replaced to Gig0/0/0/2.100

 ### Example 1